kingofsunnyvale/Bluesky-Discourse-Forecasting/README.md

 Goal: Show that discourse on Bluesky has a trajectory within embeddings space

 Steps:
-- Embed one day of tweets using Alibaba-NLP/gte-Qwen2-7B-instruct
+- Embed one month of tweets using nvidia/NV-Embed-v2
-- Cluster embeddings
-- Look at a 1 hour sliding window (sliding forward by 10 minutes).
-Pick a centroid and find the dimension of movement (in 8000 dimensional space) over a time period.
+- Batch tweets by day and cluster.
+Pick a centroid and find the dimension of movement (in 4096 dimensional space) over a month.
 Use PCA to reduce dimensionality and plot embeddings across that dimension of movement.
 Use something like plotly to make an animation that shows the
 - Why is this useful? **If** discourse can be characterized as a trajectory, you can predict discourse using existing trajectory forecasting methods.

 Questions: